 · IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing

 · International Journal of Remote Sensing

 · Remote Sensing Letters

 Teaching / Other Experience+

-I have been in full time teaching profession at West Bengal Government colleges for more than 16 years, out of which almost 11 years have been spent in Presidency University (formerly Presidency College) with engagement of both UG and PG classes covering a wide range of levels including B.Sc.
-Pass/ED, Honours/Major, M.Sc.
+The major portion of my teaching life of more than two decades has been spent in Presidency University (formerly Presidency College) with engagement of UG and PG classes covering a wide range of levels including B.Sc.
+Pass/ED/GenEd, Honours/Major, M.Sc.
 General and Special/Advanced papers of both theoretical and practical classes.
 Each one has its own importance and no one is less significant.
 Depending on the nature of the class, different strategies are followed in delivering lectures.
 Some of the students grow interest in higher studies and join research institutes for pursuing research work.
 Looking towards them, I suggest interpreting the scope for further studies and future prospects of the topics allotted.
 Discussion on model questions for competitive examinations and conducting project work are encouraged.
 A significant number of students go to teaching professions in schools and colleges.
 Thinking of such students, I raise in the class some topics on background knowledge and history of science.